pnayak1501/namaste-js/README.md

 The new execution context for the function in phase 2: <br>
 Memory part: <br>
 num : 2 <br>
-ans : 4  // num * num is executed in the code part and the result is stored in ans <br>
+ans : 4  //num * num is executed in the code part and the result is stored in ans <br>

 return keyword specifies that return the control of the program back to the place where the function was invoked. <br>